edgeryders/websites-from-discourse/README.md

 # NGI Forward Platform

 A web-based exchange platform for a co-design and participation process.
 Developed by [Edgeryders OÜ](https://edgeryders.eu/t/6640) for the NGI Forward project.
+The platform can be seen live under [ngi.edgeryders.eu](https://ngi.edgeryders.eu/) (preliminary domain, will change later).

 ## Content